robomq/robomq.io/docs/MQTT.md

 ## Node.js

 ### Prerequisite
-The Node.js library we use for this example can be found at <https://github.com/adamvr/MQTT.js>.
+The Node.js library we use for this example can be found at <a href="https://github.com/adamvr/MQTT.js" target="_blank">https://github.com/adamvr/MQTT.js</a>.

 You can install the library through `sudo npm install mqtt`.